weareleaf/handbook/day-to-day-tasks/progress-updates.md

 As a general rule though, if the account manager isn't directly involved in development, and progress has been made on a project on a particular day, we aim to give a short progress update be given at the end of the day.

 ## How to give a progress update
-Progress updates are typically best given via Basecamp's "What did you work on today?" feature.
+Progress updates are typically best given via Basecamp's "Check-ins" feature.
 If a project isn't managed in Basecamp, an email will do.

 The progress update should cover: